Hey Kids, Meet Claude Debussy

 Claude Debussy died on March 25, 1918.
 He is remembered as one of the most influential composers of the Impressionist Era.
 His most popular pieces include Prélude à l'aprés-midi d'un faune (1892), Pelléas et Mélisande, La Mer (The Sea) (1905), and Children's Corner Suite (1908), a six-movement suite for solo piano which includes the popular Golliwogg's Cakewalk.

-Clair de Lune for Intermediate/Level 5 Piano Solo
+Clair de Lune for Easy Piano Sheet Music/Level 5

 Claude Debussy | Composer Word Search Worksheet